 The Scheme is a constitutionally protected superannuation fund in terms of Section 295-15 of the Income Tax Assessment Act 1997, Regulation 995-1.04 (Schedule 4) and is exempt from income tax.
-Therefore, no income tax has been brought to account in this financial report.
+Therefore, no income tax has been brought to account in these financial statements.

-(l) Goods and services tax (GST)
+(I) Goods and services tax (GST)